 Casting a vision requires focus

-In last week’s post, we discussed the importance of understanding the people in your audience and showing them how much you care by assessing their needs and demonstrating empathy.
+In our series on effective leadership, we have discussed the importance of understanding people and showing your audience how much you care by assessing their needs and demonstrating empathy.
 In addition to understanding people, an effective communicator must clearly understand the situation or problem being dealt with.

 Before creating communication or taking action, an effective communicator thoroughly studies the situation, collecting the facts, exploring the problem from every angle, both wide and close up, determining the results desired, and considering the pros and cons of all potential solutions.